 Vaadin is a flagship product and also a platform where developers can do HTML5 web UI implementation using Java.
 It is an open-source platform that includes the Java web framework and a set of web components along with application starters and tools.
 These web components form the core of Vaadin and can be customized leading to high performance and versatile code for desktop and mobile apps.

-Vaadin flow is the actual Java framework part of the Vaadin platform that takes care of the client-server communication as well as routing.
+Vaadin flow is the actual Java framework part of the Vaadin platform that takes care of client-server communication as well as routing.
 With Vaadin flow, you can write your web application completely in Java without the fuss of JS or CSS.
-The UI components take care of the browser activities of the user using automated communication to and forth browser and server.
-You can easily integrate Vaadin components into any IDE that you are using plus it is a cross-platform framework, so no need to worry about migrating the code into a different platform.
+The UI components take care of the browser activities of the user using automated communication to and forth the browser and server.
+You can easily integrate Vaadin components into any IDE that you are using plus it is a cross-platform framework, so no need to worry about migrating the code to a different platform.

-It is a whole new approach to build Java applications so that you can concentrate on the presentation layer alone without worrying about client-server communications.
+It is a whole new approach to building Java applications so that you can concentrate on the presentation layer alone without worrying about client-server communications.
 It also has Data Binding API that maps UI components to the database using type-safe Java code and abstraction layers so that you can build reusable components in UI using HTML templates and Java both.

 It is a micro-framework and a domain-specific language for Java focussing on the speed of development.
 It needs very less configuration and coding.
 It is 10 times faster than Hadoop in terms of data processing because of in-memory computation.
 A completely dynamic framework, Spark supports lazy initialization and real-time data processing.

 It is also easy to integrate with Scala and R which are programming languages focused on data science and big data.
-The primary objective of Spark is processing huge data and also supports advanced analytics with SQL queries, machine learning and graph algorithms.
+The primary objective of Spark is processing huge data and also supports advanced analytics with SQL queries, machine learning, and graph algorithms.

-Don’t think that Spark can replace Hadoop – it can be an extension to the features that Hadoop offers – learning both these frameworks will give you an edge over others if you are getting into Data Science field.
+Don’t think that Spark can replace Hadoop – it can be an extension to the features that Hadoop offers – learning both these frameworks will give you an edge over others if you are getting into the Data Science field.

 A low-code platform for developing web applications in a fast manner, you can get your business applications up and running in record time.
 It consists of business components that make building even complex applications easy and hassle-free for developers.
-Extensible, customizable and OO in true sense, OpenXava uses Java classes as its core to model the business problem.
+Extensible, customizable, and OO in the true sense, OpenXava uses Java classes as its core to model the business problem.
 Such a model-driven development approach ensures encapsulation.
 Developers only define the model as plain annotated Java classes and the necessary functionalities are all generated during run time.

 The structure and philosophy of OpenXava follow a business component architecture as opposed to the traditional MVC architecture.
-Here everything is a business concept and all the artifacts contributing to a certain business concept are in the same place be it the associated View, Model or Controller.
+Here everything is a business concept and all the artifacts contributing to a certain business concept are in the same place be it the associated View, Model, or Controller.

 You should definitely read the concept behind this language here before you learn this framework.

-Developed by Eclipse, Vert.x is an event-driven application framework that uses many languages like Java, JS, Groovy, Scala and more.
+Developed by Eclipse, Vert.x is an event-driven application framework that uses many languages like Java, JS, Groovy, Scala, and more.
 It is thus polyglot in nature.
 It relies upon the asynchronous programming model thus making the applications non-blocking and free from multi-threading.

-Vert.x can be said as more of a toolkit that provides APIs in multiple languages to perform asynchronous tasks that all the web applications need – logging, authentication, monitoring, DB connectivity, multi-cluster support etc… There are 2 main concepts in Vert.x –
+Vert.x can be said as more of a toolkit that provides APIs in multiple languages to perform asynchronous tasks that all the web applications need – logging, authentication, monitoring, DB connectivity, multi-cluster support, etc. There are 2 main concepts in Vert.x –

 - Event bus – Different verticles communicate with each other using the event bus.
 This is done through asynchronous message passing.
-Event bus can perform different types of messaging like point to point, broadcast and request-response.
+Event bus can perform different types of messaging like point-to-point, broadcast and request-response.

 The best thing about Vert.x is its non-blocking nature which makes the web applications highly performant.
-The framework can be used for any application – small, medium or large-scale.
+The framework can be used for any application – small, medium, or large-scale.
 If you already know Node.js, you will appreciate Vert.x more, because it has all the features of Node.js plus the benefit of Java Virtual machine which makes for a powerful and robust combination.

-With Tapestry, application down-time is minimal because any changes even to a Java class can be hot-swapped without requiring a server restart.
+With Tapestry, application downtime is minimal because any changes even to a Java class can be hot-swapped without requiring a server restart.
 Tapestry also takes care of URL construction and redirections.
 Unlike other frameworks, here the framework adapts to the code and not vice versa.

-Some of the out of the box functionalities of Tapestry are – file upload, pagination, field validations, date and calendar logics, internalization, showing pop-ups etc…
+Some of the out-of-the-box functionalities of Tapestry are – file upload, pagination, field validations, date and calendar logics, internalization, showing pop-ups, etc…

 It is easy to integrate Tapestry code with back-end frameworks like Spring, Hibernate, etc... and testing frameworks like Selenium.